svmiller/svmiller.github.io/_posts/2015-08-16-create-your-website-in-jekyll.md

 {% endraw %}
 {% endhighlight %}

 Thereafter, you should be prompted in the terminal window to give your username and password.
 Once that's done uploading, open a tab in your browser to `yourusername.github.io`.
 You should be done.
+Subsequent updates can be done as follows.

+{% highlight bash %}
+{% raw %}
+git add .
+git commit -m "message accompanying my updates" git push -u origin master
+{% endraw %}
+{% endhighlight %}